ratshikuni/keychron-k8/README.md

 # Keychron K8 Reverse Engineering

-This is partial and may or may not be completed.
-Use this information at your own discretion and risk.
+This is an unofficial firmware, please use at your own discretion.

 This is for K8 RGB v1 ANSI.

 # Keychron K8